Post-selection inference for penalized M-estimators via score thinning: Application to generalized linear models

-Assuming that the working model holds, classic GLM results provide a consistent estimator of $\MstarP$, which will provide a consistent estimator of $\Var(Y_i)$.
+Assuming that the working model holds, classic GLM results provide a consistent estimator $\tilde \theta_n$ of $\MstarP$, which in turn provides a consistent estimator $\hat \alpha\rbr{\tilde \theta_n} \ddot b\rbr{X_i^\top \tilde \theta_n} $ of $\Var(Y_i)$.
 Under stronger regularity conditions, i.e., uniform integrability or convergence in distribution, consistency can be strengthened to $L_1$ consistency required for \cref{cond:Sigma_est} to hold \citep[Ch.
 2.5]{vaart_asymptotic_1998}.
 Alternatively, nonparametric variance estimation approaches exist, e.g. using kernel-based regression methods \citep{hall_variance_1989, fan_efficient_1998}.

 Finally, we turn to \cref{cond:sandwich_est}, which requires a variance estimator $\Shat$ satisfying

 Since $\MestEoutcome$ is the M-estimator in \cref{eq:MestEoutcome}, where $E$ defines a fixed model, \cref{eq:outcome_sandwich} is satisfied by the classic model-robust sandwich estimator $\Shat := \rbr{H_{n, E, E}(\MestEoutcome)}^{-1} \tilde \Sigma_{n, E, E} \rbr{H_{n, E, E}(\MestEoutcome)}^{-1}$~\citep{white_heteroskedasticity-consistent_1980}, where $H_{n, E, E}(\theta)$ is a submatrix of the Hessian defined in \cref{eq:glm_hess} and $\tilde \Sigma_{n, E, E}$ is a diagonal matrix of squared residuals $\rbr{\rbr{Y_i - \tfrac{1}{\gamma} \bar W_{n, i} } - \dot b(X_{i, E}^\top \MestEoutcome)}^2$.